kelu124/echomods/doj/Readme.md

 ### Pros

 * Half of a A4 sheet .. that's the target!
-* Trying to fit onto a single stripboard

 ### Cons